dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   * to provide you with information about other products and services that may be suitable for you.

-  We may be required to obtain information about you at the time of providing financial services to you and from time to time in order to meet our legal obligations.
-We have certain reporting obligations pursuant to the AML/CTF Act, and information obtained from or about you may be provided to external third parties and regulators in accordance with the requirements imposed on us.
+  We may be required to obtain information about you at the time of providing financial services to you and from time to time to meet our legal obligations.
+We have certain reporting obligations pursuant to the AML/CTF Act, and information obtained from or about you may be provided to external third parties and regulators in accordance with the requirements imposed on us.\

+  \

   We may also disclose your information to external parties, some of whom act on your or our behalf.
 These parties may include: